-The Ogle School Arlington campus offers day and evening courses and qualifications in cosmetology, including hair, skin and nails.
-As well as class training, students receive invaluable practical experience in our on-campus, student-powered salons, supervised by our licensed, experienced instructors.
+The Ogle School Arlington campus offers day and evening courses in cosmetology, including hair, skin and nails.
+In addition to class training, students receive invaluable practical experience in our on-campus, student-powered salons, supervised by our licensed, experienced instructors.

-The Ogle Beauty School campus at Arlington has been running for 30 years, and is the oldest location in the Ogle group, the first beauty school to be opened by founder Shelton Ogle.
+The Ogle beauty school campus at Arlington has been operating for over 40 years, and is the oldest location in the Ogle group, the first beauty school to be opened by founder, Shelton Ogle.

 Arlington is a lively, growing city, part of the vibrant Texas metroplex of Dallas-Fort Worth.
 With a population of 374,000, Arlington is a booming town popular with tourists and convention-goers, where visitors alone spend $396 million a year.
 Arlington strikes a fine balance between a bustling city life and quiet suburbs.
 Known for its state-of-the-art entertainment and sports facilities (Texas Rangers Ballpark) , it’s a clean, safe, family-orientated city.
 And it’s a stress-free 15 minutes from Dallas-Ft.
 Worth airport, the second largest in the USA.